yenhsunlin/yhblog/pandemic/readme.md

 ## Description

-This page corresponds to the article on my blog about the <a href='https://yenhsunlin.github.io/2021/06/18/pandemic/'>*pandemic spreading*</a> .
+This page corresponds to the article on my blog about the <a href='https://yenhsunlin.github.io/2021/06/18/pandemic/'>*pandemic spreading*</a>.
+The goal of this simulation is to simulate how a disease evolving with time with given conditions, eg. infection, recovery and death.
+With and without mask wearing is also quantified in the simulation.

-### Simulation method

-Markov chain Monte Carlo
+The method adopted in this project can be considered as non-interacting *N*-body simulation with MCMC probabilistic sampling.
+While non-interacting means no collisions between subjects when they encounter each other.
+Infection condition only depends on how close the healthy subject with the ill subject and the duration of the healthy subject stays in the infectious zone.
+See article (Chinese) for more detail.

 ### Data saving with various IDEs